ontolex/morph/draft.md

 - complement static dictionaries with dynamic rules to generate possible surface forms
 - more easily combine any of these resources with each other and other lexical datasets (as provided in OntoLex)

-Limitations: OntoLex-Morph is designed with a focus on deep morphology.
-Morphophonological rules *can* be modelled with OntoLex-Morph to a certain extent, but we expect phenomena such as assimilation, dissimilation and morphological "Level-2" rules to be more adequately handled by a separate vocabulary specialized in surface generation (transcription, text-to-speech, morphophonology).

 At its core, OntoLex-Morph operates with three main classes:

-- *morph* formalizes morphological segmentation of lexical entries and forms.
+- *morph* formalizes the morphological segmentation of lexical entries and forms.
-- *rule* formalizes morphological rules that constitute lexical entries and forms from underlying base forms.
+- *rule* formalizes the morphological rules that constitute lexical entries and forms from underlying base forms.
 - *grammatical meaning* formalizes semantic and morphosyntactic features of and constraints on morphs and rules.

 They are related with each other and with OntoLex in the following way: